jfischeresq/jfischeresq.github.io/mystory.md

 * I don't think I can ever sit 100% still.
 Sometimes, that can drive everyone around me *nuts*.
 But, I secretly think it is my ultimate superpower!

 * I am an avid **dog lover**!
-My dog, Brody, is always up for cuddles, walks and runs in Philadelphia, and just hanging out!
-My travel requires that Brody visit his doggie grandparents often (who also spoil him a lot!).
-But, he will, I am sure, make many appearances on this website!
+My dogs, Brody and Bella, are always up for cuddles, walks and runs in the suburbs of Philadelphia, and just hanging out!

 * I love to **travel**, and will take any excuse to hop on a plane to visit somehwere new, old -- you name it, I will agree to take the trip!
 My travel bug really took off in college when I lived in France (still one of my favorite countries!).